PowerShell/PSResourceGet/help/Publish-PSResource.md

 ### PathParameterSet
 ```
-Publish-PSResource [-APIKey <String>] [-Repository <String>] [-DestinationPath <String>] [-Path] <String>
+Publish-PSResource [-APIKey <String>] [-Repository <String>] [-Path] <String>
  [-Credential <PSCredential>] [-SkipDependenciesCheck]
  [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ### PathLiteralParameterSet
 ```
-Publish-PSResource [-APIKey <String>] [-Repository <String>] [-DestinationPath <String>] -LiteralPath <String>
+Publish-PSResource [-APIKey <String>] [-Repository <String>] -LiteralPath <String>
  [-Credential <PSCredential>] [-SkipDependenciesCheck]
  [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
 The Publish-PSResource cmdlet combines the Publish-Module and Publish-Script cmdlets from V2.
 It publishes a specified resource from the local computer to an online Nuget-based gallery by using an API key, stored as part of a user's profile in the gallery or to a local repository.
 You can specify the resource to publish either by the resource's name, or by the path to the folder containing the module or script resource.

 ## EXAMPLES